compliance-framework/gooci/README.md

-  completion  Generate the autocompletion script for the specified shell download    Download GoReleaser archives to a local directory help        Help about any command upload      Upload GoReleaser archives to an OCI registry
+  completion  Generate the autocompletion script for the specified shell download    Download GoReleaser archives to a local directory help        Help about any command login       Login to a remote registry logout      Log out of a registry upload      Upload GoReleaser archives to an OCI registry

 Flags:
   -h, --help   help for gooci

 Use "gooci [command] --help" for more information about a command.

 ```